gabrielabarajas/testing-one/docs/07-tutorial-element types/01-crud-element-types/01-create-element-type-node.md

 sidebar_position: 1
 ---

-# Create new element type NODE
+# Add new element type NODE

 This guide will help you create a **Node Element type** in the programme.